wp-plugins/ecampaign/readme.txt

 SMTP parameters must be configured either in php.ini or, for developement or testing, directly in the top of wp-includes/class-phpmailer.php.

+= Upgrading from 0.74 =

+You have to include %verificationCode or %captcha in the Target Form template to enable email verification or captcha protection.

 = Upgrading from 0.73 =

 The default form template in 0.73 did not show the body of the message.